Kaysims/Grip-Club/README.md

 </details><br />

 6. When testing the responsiveness with [Am i responsive](https://ui.dev/amiresponsive) it showed that the phone image had a gap at the top where the overlay rgba did not cover the hero image.
-Within Google Dev tools this did not show.
-I decided last minute to change this to be sure that the overlay covered the hero image completely.
+Within Google Dev tools, this did not show.
+I added extra styling in CSS to fix this issue.
 <details><summary><b>Mobile Hero Bug Image</b></summary>

 ![Mobile Hero Bug](assets/readme-images/bug-main-image.png)